segersniels/propr/README.md

 ### Using an assistant

-You can configure `propr` to use a custom assistant using `propr init`.
+You can configure `propr` to use a custom assistant using `propr config init`.
 This may be interesting if you want to share prompts and templates between devices and/or want to control everything externally.